paul80nd/relay-computer/README.md

 If the built project will not be hosted at the root url then it can be built as follows, for example, `ng build --prod --base-href https://simulator.relaycomputer.co.uk`

+## Deploy

+Once built the app can be deployed to the Github Pages branch with `npx angular-cli-ghpages --dir=dist --cname=simulator.relaycomputer.co.uk`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).